Capucinoxx/jdis-games-2024/starter-packs/README_en.md

 ### Attack

+Agents can attack during both phases of the game.

 - **Weapon Change** ⚔️
     Each weapon allows you to perform a different action.
 To use a weapon, you must equip it using the weapon change action.
+    Switching weapons will then allow the agent to either use the cannon to shoot at a target or to adjust the blade's rotation angle.

     This action cannot be accompanied by the use of a weapon in the same refresh cycle.

 - **Canon** 🔫
-    To use the canon, you need to send the desired destination position of a projectile.
+    To use the cannon, you need to send the desired destination position for a projectile.
 The projectile has a defined range.
-When a projectile collides with another agent, the agent receives damage.
+When a projectile collides with another agent, that agent takes 15 damage points.
 The projectile then disappears.

     This action cannot be accompanied by the equipping of a weapon in the same refresh cycle.